-University Apartment Residents Council (UARC) serves undergraduate and graduate residents of Cherry Lane, University Village, and Spartan Village.
-It has an executive board composed of a president, vice-president and secretary-treasurer.
-"Town meetings" are held monthly in the Spartan Village Community Center for elected village representatives.
-UARC sponsors many activities, has a page in the Community Newsletter sent to all residents, and serves as an advocate for residents with community agencies.
-The council aims to make University apartments a better place to live.
+The Residents Council for University Apartments serves undergraduate and graduate residents of Cherry Lane, University Village, and Spartan Village.
+It has an executive board composed of a president, vice-president, secretary and treasurer.
+Meetings are held monthly in 1434B Spartan Village for elected village representatives.
+Town meetings are held each semester and serve as a forum for all residents to make suggestions, voice concerns, and become informed.
+The Council sponsors many activities and serves as an advocate for residents with community agencies.
+The council aims to make University Apartments a better place to live.
 For information call the University Apartments Residence Life Office, 353-9499.